COVID19-Campus-Recovery/campus-recovery-modeling/About-The-Project.md

-# COVID-19 Campus Recovery Analtyics
+# COVID-19 Campus Recovery Analytics
 A repository for tools and applications meant to inform safe return to campus decisions for colleges and universities amid the COVID-19 pandemic.